finmath/finmath-smart-derivative-contract/eip/EIPs/eip-smart-derivative-contract.md

 ```

 ### Process Events
-The following events are emitted during SDC's process live cycle.
+The following events are emitted during SDC's process livecycle.

 #### ProcessAwaitingFunding
 Emitted when funding phase is initiated